Art and Science combine in our free digital magazine created by our worldwide community

 We are open and inclusive, welcoming researchers, students and creatives to contribute to any of the following sections:

-NatureVolve is a free digital magazine that shares the ideas of scientists and artists.
+NatureVolve is a free digital magazine that engages the world in the stories and insights of scientists, conservationists and creatives.

 Scientists and researchers are under ever increasing pressure to publish and be understood, just as much as the public needs science to be communicated the right way.
 That is why we share the work of scientists in an engaging, relatable way with wider international audiences.
 This widens the pool of readers who may discover and comprehend niche research and published studies.

 NatureVolve magazine is free to read!
-We contribute to open-access publishing, so that information can be freely shared with wider public groups, including under-represented communities.
+We contribute to open-access publishing, so that information can be freely shared with wider public groups, including, and importantly, under-represented communities.
+To make an impact, the digital magazine is shared with libraries, schools, travel outlets, digital apps and more outlets.

 We have a section specialising in Science Communication (Scicomm) sharing the projects of those focused on breaking communication gaps between the sciences and the public.

 Our Art and Written Word sections give creatives a platform to share their inspirations from nature.
-Widening their reach this way, so more can enjoy their creations and ideas, challenges the conventional arts industries which can otherwise be highly-selective, closed and non-inclusive.
+Widening their reach this way, so more can enjoy their creations and ideas, challenges the conventional arts industries which can otherwise be very closed, and non-inclusive with high barriers to entry.
+Our science-art community values the art pieces that beautifully illustrate our magazine.